Skip to main content

 Create a Mapping Group

-From the Nexadata home screen, select Build → Mapping Groups dropdown.
+• From the top navigation, select Build → Mapping Groups.

 Administration